Zeeshan12340/zeeshan12340.github.io/src/constants/post3.md

     android:screenOrientation="portrait"/>
 ```

-Now, the first thing we want to see is the `onCreate()` function because when an activity is launched, the `onCreate()` method is called, which is where the activity's UI is created so it's like looking at the main function/entry point of the activity.
+Now, the first thing we want to see is the `onCreate()` function of the above activity because when an activity is launched, the `onCreate()` method is called, which is where the activity's UI is created so it's like looking at the main function/entry point of the activity.
 Below is the code for the `onCreate()` method of the `EditImageActivity` class:

 ```java
 public void onCreate(Bundle bundle) {